s9e/RegexpBuilder/README.md

 ```

-### Using meta-characters
+### Using meta sequences

-Some individual characters can be used to represent arbitrary expressions in the input strings.
-The requirements are that:
+User-defined sequences can be used to represent arbitrary expressions in the input strings.
+The sequence can be composed of one or more characters.
+The expression it represents must be valid on its own.

- 1. Only single characters (as per the input encoding) can be used.
-For example, `?` is allowed but not `??`.
- 2. The regular expression must be valid on its own.
 For example, `.*` is valid but not `+`.

 In the following example, we emulate Bash-style jokers by mapping `?` to `.` and `*` to `.*`.